 Rare (unrecorded) and important promotional map of Southern California, drawn by George Rock and published by Albert G. Thurston of Pasadena, California.

-A fine early map of Southern California, produced by Rock and Thurstson, who would team up to produce many other commercial maps of Southern California Regions between 1909 and 1922, including the first Southern California Road map for the Automobile Club of Southern California.
-The present map is far more refined and detailed than Rock's Auto Club maps.
+A fine early map of Southern California, produced by Rock and Thurstson, who would team up to produce many other commercial maps of Southern California regions between 1909 and 1922, including the first Southern California Road map for the Automobile Club of Southern California, although the present map is far more refined and detailed than Rock's Auto Club maps.

 The present map is extremely rare.
 We were unable to locate any other examples of the map.